shoui520/shoui520.github.io/docs/vn-linux.md

 You can then change the `LC_ALL` environment variable in Lutris to `ja_JP.sjis`.

-### MPEG-1 movie does not play

-See https://bugs.winehq.org/show_bug.cgi?id=52448 for the fix.

 ### Fuguriya VNs

-VNs made by Fuguriya such as *Sono Hanabira ni Kuchizuke o* and *Hanahira*  will not launch with Wine by default.
+VNs made by Fuguriya such as *Sono Hanabira ni Kuchizuke o* and *Hanahira* may not launch with Wine by default.
 Follow the steps below to fix this.

 Download fjfix [[here]](https://cdn.discordapp.com/attachments/813105334763126814/832650409167945798/fjfix.tar.gz).
 Extract the archive.